SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

     * | :attr:`~iris.experimental.ugrid.MeshCoord.mesh`
       | The :class:`~iris.experimental.ugrid.Mesh` associated with this
         :class:`~iris.experimental.ugrid.MeshCoord`.
-Mirrored by the
+This determines the
         :attr:`~iris.cube.Cube.mesh` attribute of any :class:`~iris.cube.Cube`
         this :class:`~iris.experimental.ugrid.MeshCoord` is attached to (see
         `The Basics`_)

     * | :attr:`~iris.experimental.ugrid.MeshCoord.location`
       | ``node``/``edge``/``face`` - the element detailed by this
         :class:`~iris.experimental.ugrid.MeshCoord`.
-Mirrored by the
+This determines the
         :attr:`~iris.cube.Cube.location` attribute of any
         :class:`~iris.cube.Cube` this
         :class:`~iris.experimental.ugrid.MeshCoord` is attached to (see